scopen-coop/erpnext_france/README.md

 - Le Fichier des Écritures Comptables [FEC] -
 Since 2014, a legal requirement makes it mandatory for companies operating in France to provide a file of their general accounting postings by fiscal year corresponding to an electronic accounting journal.

-For ERPNext France users this file can be generated using this report called Le Fichier des Écritures Comptables [FEC].
+For ERPNext France users this file can be generated using this report called Le Fichier des Écritures Comptables FEC.

-- Check VAT customer and supplier code from https://ec.europa.eu/
+- Check VAT customer and supplier code from [Europpean VIES](https://europa.eu/youreurope/business/taxation/vat/check-vat-number-vies/index_fr.htm)

 - Manage Deposit Invoice (Facture d'acompte) that is a real invoice with a % of total paiement that need to be deducted as payment after